Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 Posting of materials is permitted only on designated bulletin boards.
 Any materials posted in other areas will be removed, and no more than one poster advertising the same item or event is permitted per bulletin board.
 Students or student groups found responsible for violating this policy are subject to a monetary fine and the loss of the privilege of posting materials in University-operated housing.

-Quiet Hours: Residents are expected to be considerate and respectful of other residents at all times.
+Residents are expected to be considerate and respectful of other residents at all times.
 Unreasonable noise and other distractions that interfere with the legitimate rights of others will not be tolerated.
 Students that create or contribute to unreasonable noise in residence halls, independent living units, or surrounding neighborhoods during non-quiet hour times, otherwise known as courtesy hours, will be subject to disciplinary action.
-Quiet hours are set in each residence hall and independent living building between 8:00pm and 8:00am Sunday through Thursday, and between 12:00am and 8:00am on Friday and Saturday evenings.
+Quiet hours are set in each residence hall and independent living building between 10:00 pm and 8:00 am Sunday through Thursday, and between 12:00 am and 8:00 am on Friday and Saturday evenings.
 Twenty-four hour quiet hours are enforced during exam periods.
 During the quiet-hour period, sound from a room should not be audible outside the room door or in surrounding rooms.
 Please note that excessive noise from Loyola Village residents will not be tolerated and may lead to removal from Loyola Village.

-Smoking: Smoking is prohibited in all residence halls and independent living units, as well as in any common area within the residence halls and independent living buildings.
+Smoking, of any nature (including, but not limited to cigarettes, e-cigarettes, pipes, cigars, hookahs and water pipes) is prohibited in all residence halls and independent living units, as well as in any common area within the residence halls and independent living buildings.
 Smoking is not permitted anywhere within the boundaries of University-owned or leased property and vehicles with the exception of two designated smoking areas, one on main campus and one on Lone Mountain.
-Those found in violation may be subject to a $250 fine.
+Those found in violation may be subject to a $250 fine and other disciplinary action.

 Custodial service for the residence halls is provided by ABLE Building Maintenance, a private company contracted by the University.
 The custodial staff is responsible for the daily maintenance of all common bathrooms, facilities, lounges, kitchenettes, and corridor areas.
 Residents are responsible for cleaning their own rooms and ensuring the cleanliness of public areas (hallways, lounges, and bathrooms).
 ABLE is not responsible for the removal of individual trashcans from residence hall rooms.
 Note: Custodial Services in Loyola Village are limited to corridors and public areas.